YannDubs/website_old/_glossary/concepts.md

  <div markdown="1">
 Let's look at a simple <span class='exampleText'> example </span>:

-Imagine we trained a certain classifier for distinguishing between :white_circle: and :large_blue_circle: circles.
+Imagine we trained a certain classifier for distinguishing between :white_circle: and :large_blue_circle:.
 Now we want to predict the class of an unkown observation :black_circle: .
 Let's assume that:
  * All features are given in percentages $\[0,1\]$
  * The algorithm is [non-parametric](#parametric-vs-non-parametrics){:.mdLink} and has to look at the points in the surrounding hypercube, which spans $30\%$ of the input space (see below).